wp-plugins/editorial-calendar/readme.txt

 From time to time people write articles about the editorial calendar.
 We appreciate every one.

+<a href="http://www.dailyblogtips.com/5-reasons-youll-love-the-wordpress-editorial-calendar/">5 Reasons You’ll Love the WordPress Editorial Calendar</a> by <a href="http://www.successfulblogging.com/">Annabel Candy</a>

 <a href="http://www.chrisbrogan.com/use-an-editorial-calendar/">Use An Editorial Calendar</a> by <a href="http://www.chrisbrogan.com">Chris Brogan</a>

 <a href="http://www.smashingmagazine.com/2010/08/30/the-importance-of-consistency-using-editorial-calendars-and-style-guides/">Blogging For Web Designers: Editorial Calendars and Style Guides</a> by <a href="http://jessica.smashingmagazine.com/">Jessica Bordeau</a> at <a href="http://www.smashingmagazine.com/">Smashing Magazine</a>